CassandraB670/holbertonschool-web_front_end/html_advanced/README.md

     change the <title> to put: Article - Techium inside the main tags
         after the text, create the aside tags with text Aside

+Task 5 - Section
+    File 5-index.html

+Copy the content of 3-index.html into 5-index.html

+    inside your <main> section
+        remove the text in main, create these sections: create first section and put the text Hero section inside create second section and put the text Services section inside create third section and put the text Works section inside create fourth section and put the text About section inside create fifth section and put the text Latest news section inside create sixth section and put the text Testimonials section inside create seventh section and put the text Contact section inside Does not need to pass W3C